-The Holy Spirit being one part of the Godhead, is also a material substance, of the same nature and properties, in many respects, as the spirits of the Father and Son.
-It exists in vast, immeasureable quantities in connexion with all material worlds.
-This is called God, in the Scriptures, as well as the Father and Son.
-God the Father, and God the Son cannot be everywhere present; indeed they can not be even in two places at the same instant: but God the Holy Spirit is omnipresent-it extends through all space, intermingling with all other matter, yet no one atom of the Holy Spirit can be in two places at the same instant, which in all cases is an absolute impossibility.
-It must exist in inexhaustable quantities, which is the only possible way for any substance to be omnioresent.
-All the innumerable phenomena of universal nature are produced in their origin by the actual presence of this intelligent, all-wise, and all powerful, material substance called the Holy It is the most active matter in the universe, producing all its operations ac-Spirit. cording to fixed and definite laws enacted by itself, in conjunction with the Father and Son.
-What are called the laws of nature are nothing more nor less than the fixed method by which this spiritual matter operates.
+All the foregoing statements in relation to the person of the Father, are equally not be even in two places at the same instant: but God the Holy Spirit is omnipresent-it extends through all space, intermingling with all other matter, yet no one atom of the Holy Spirit can be in two places at the same instant, which in all cases is an absolute impossibility.
+It must exist in inexhaustible quantities, which is the only possible way for any substance to be omnipresent.
+All the innumerable phenomena of universal nature are produced in their origin by the actual presence of this intelligent, all-wise, and all-powerful material substance called the Holv Spirit.
+It is the most active matter in the universe, producing all its operations according to fixed and definite laws enacted by itself, in conjunction with the Father What are called the laws of nature are nothing more nor less than the fixed method by which this spiritual matter operates.
 Each atom of the Holy Spirit is intelligent, and like all other matter has solidity, form, and size, and occupies space.
-Two atoms of this Spirit cannot occupy the same space at the same time, neither can one atom, as before stated, occupy two separate spaces at the same time.
-In all these respects, it does not differ in the least from all other matter.
+Two atoms of this spirit cannot occupy the same space at the same time, neither can one atom, as before stated, occupy two separate spaces at the same time.
+In all these respects it does not differ in the least from all other matter.
 Its distinguishing characteristics from other matter are its almighty powers and infinite wisdom, and many other glorious attributes which other materials do not possess.
 If several of the atoms of this Spirit should unite themselves together into the form of a person, then this person of the Holy Spirit would be subject to the same necessity as the other two persons of the Godhead, that is, it could not be everywhere present.
 No finite number of atoms can be omnipresent; an infinite number of atoms is requisite to be everywhere in infinite space.
-Two persons receiving the gift of the Holy Spirit, do not each receive at the same time the same identical particles, though they each receive a substance exactly similar in kind.
-It would be as impossible for each to receive the same identical atoms at the same instant, as it would be for two men at the same time to drink the same identical pint of water.
-It is these three all-powerful substances that stand at the head of all legal government.
-All governments, not established by these three, will be ere long overthrown.
-They hold the supreme authority and power in heaven, and in the heaven of heavens, and throughout the wide expanse of universal nature.
-All principalities, powers, and kingdoms, whether in heaven or on earth, must yield to be instructed and controlled by the supreme power, or they cannot stand.
+Two persons receiving the gift of the Holy Spirit. do not each receive at the same time the same identical particles, though they each receive a substance exactly similar in kind.
+It would be as impossible for each to receive the same identical atoms at the same instant, as it would be be for two men at the same time to drink the same identical pint of water.
+It is these three all-powerful substances that stand at the head of all legal government. governments, not established by these three, will be ere long overthrown. the supreme authority and power in heaven, and in the heaven of heavens, and throughout the wide expance of universal nature.
+All principalities, powers, and kingdoms. whether in heaven or on earth, must yield to be instructed and controlled by the supreme power, or they cannot stand.